Myth of the Lone Villain

 Well what if an entire country or tribe decides it wants to collectively use technology to kill a lot of people?
 That happens and it is called war.
 But as Steven Pinker has proven, the physical violence of war — the number of killed per event — has been diminishing and continues to diminish over time.
 I have not made the calculation but I suspect that the kill/killer ratio in war has been dropping and will continue to drop even as the remaining war becomes higher tech.

-The myth of the lone evil genius is that you can make complex technology all by yourself without the infrastructure of a society.
+The myth of the lone evil genius claims that a motivated individual can make complex technology all by themselves without the infrastructure of a society.
 You can’t, at least in the beginning.
 Because more powerful technologies require more social support, this increased social pressure keeps the technology in check.
 Crazy rogue geniuses with caves full of death technology ticking down to blow up the world make great villains on the big screen, but there is no evidence at all in the real world that anything like that has ever happened.
-(Correct me if I am wrong.)